Skip to main contentSkip to footer

 Course Description

 HISTORY 111 – We will study U. S. History from exploration to Reconstruction.
 Topics covered include: Colonial America, the American Revolution, the Constitution of the United States, the early Republic, the Civil War and Reconstruction.
-We will explore many areas within these topics: historic figures, native peoples, slavery, women’s experience, our cultural and social history, etc.
+We will explore many areas within these topics: historic figures, native peoples, slavery, women’s experience, our cultural and social history, etc. WRITTEN ASSIGNMENTS focus on the Revolutionary experience, the Constitution and other topics.

 HISTORY 120 - We will study the impact of women on the history of the United States from colonization, the Revolutionary era, westward expansion, the Civil War, Reconstruction, the Women's movement, World War I, the Great Depression, World War II, the second wave Women's movement and current events.